spences10/vs-code-profiles/README.md

 # VSCode Profiles

-Taken from Andy Van Slaars GitHub [repo] you can use profiles in VSCode.
+To create specific sets of settings and VS Code extensions, this can be stored in a repo or locally on your machine.

-He uses an alias in ZSH but I use Fish so will be doing so for that.
+Originally taken from Andy Van Slaars GitHub [repo] you can use profiles in VSCode.

-I will set up a folder for [OBS Studio]
+I have set up a folder for [OBS Studio]

 ## Linux